adventuregamestudio/ags/OPTIONS.md

   * datafile = \[string\] - path to the game file.
   * datadir = \[string\] - path to the game directory.
   * user_data_dir = \[string\] - custom path to savedgames and written appdata location.
-  * windowed = \[0; 1\] - when enabled, runs game in windowed mode.
-  * gfxdriver = \[string\] - id of the graphics renderer to use.
-Supported names are:
-    * DX5 - software renderer.
-    * D3D9 - Direct3D9 (MS Windows version only).
-    * OGL - OpenGL (iOS and Android versions only).
-  * gfxfilter = \[string\] - id of the scaling filter to use.
-Supported filter names are:
-    * max - use highest supported nearest-neighbour scaling;
-    * none - run in native game size;
-    * stdscaleN, where N is between 2 and 8 - nearest-neighbour scaling with N multiplier;
-    * hq2x, hq3x - high quality scaling filter (x2 and x3 scaling correspondingly); only usable with software renderer;
-    * aaxN, where N is between 2 and 8 - anti-aliased scaling with N multiplier; only usable with hardware-accelerated renderer;
-  * refresh = \[integer\] - refresh rate for the display mode.
-  * prefer_letterbox = \[0; 1\] - engine will prefer letterboxed resolutions when looking for best display mode.
-  * prefer_sideborders = \[0; 1\] - engine will prefer resolutions with side borders when looking for best display mode.
   * antialias = \[0; 1\] - anti-alias scaled sprites.
   * notruecolor = \[0; 1\] - run 32-bit games in 16-bit mode.
 This option may only be useful on old low-end machines.
   * cachemax = \[integer\] - size of the engine's sprite cache, in kilobytes.
 Default is 20480 (20 MB).